 5. Introducing a quota system at all levels of government and Identifying and engaging relevant stakeholders such as the Independent National Electoral Commission and political parties to ensure strict adherence to it.

 Women’s Participation in Nigerian politics is a topic of importance.
 It is worthy to note that Nigerian women are still being marginalized due to the style of leadership inherent in the country.
 Despite the challenges women are facing, women activism and advocacy, education of women, positivity on the part of successive governments towards women empowerment and interest of women to participate in politics is getting a lot of positive energy.
 This is an indication that the participation of women in politics has a bright future.
-Therefore, the relevant stakeholders are advised to advocate for the protection of women from abuse, empower them economically and politically and review the necessary legislations to accommodate the growing interest of women in politics both elective and appointive positions.
+Therefore, the relevant stakeholders are advised to advocate for the protection of women from abuse, empower them economically and politically and review the necessary legislation to accommodate the growing interest of women in politics both elective and appointive positions.